 - user launching a new binary - this event is generated if an interactive user launches a new application for first time

-- new privilege escalation - escalating user privileges and running new application.
+- new privilege escalation - escalating user privileges and running new applications

 - new application or container seen for first time

-- new external connection - connection to an external IP/DNS was made from new application
+- new external connection - connection to an external IP/DNS was made from a new application

 - new external host or IP

-- new external client - new external connection with an applications which typically does not have external connections.
+- new external client - new external connection with an application that typically does not have external connections

 - new connection to known bad IP - Lacework Polygraph checks with about 40 reputation feeds.
-If your environment makes a connection to a known bad IP or domain, an alert will be generated.
+If your environment makes a connection to a known bad IP or domain, an alert is generated.

 What if a hacker is hiding in a public cloud?